 Before I plan where any plants are going, I take the time to purchase whatever seeds I need.
 I honestly purchase seeds based on what gets my attention rather than holding myself to certain amounts of certain varieties.
 Believe it or not, it makes the placement of each plant in the garden a lot easier.
 The remaining 20% of my planning was done in a few notebooks.

 I’m also doing a semi-blind grow test this year.
-Every seed packet I received, I removed the seeds and placed them in a white envelope.
+Every seed packet I’ve received, I removed the seeds and placed them in a white envelope.
 On the front, I wrote the color and variety of its contents and on the back, I wrote when to start and/or transplant and what company they were purchased from.
-That has allowed me to place colors and varieties together that made sense rather than unintentionally planting seeds from the same company in close proximity to one another.
-I did this so that I can evaluate which companies had the best success rates so I can focus my purchases in the future.
+That has allowed me to place colors and varieties together that made sense rather than unintentionally planting seeds from the same company.
+I did this in order to evaluate which companies had the best success rates.

 Planning design around plant spacing